elvah-hub/charge-sdk-ios/README.md

 The SDK supports integration into projects targeting iOS 15 and above.

-You need Swift 6 to compile the SDK.
+The SDK requires Swift 6 to compile.

 > [!NOTE]
 > While you can add the SDK to iOS 15 projects, the provided UI components require iOS 16 or above to work.
 See [Compatibility](#compatibility) for more details.